mmp/pbrt-v2/README.txt

 Many existing pbrt scene files will work unmodified with the second version of the system.
-The most significant user-visible change is that we have taken this opportunity to fix the long-standing bug where LookAt inadvertently flipped the handed-ness of the coordinate system (http://pbrt.org/bugtracker/view.php?id=5).
-You may find that scene files that use LookAt now render flipped images or otherwise have problems with the camera positioning.
+The most significant user-visible change is that we have taken this opportunity to fix the long-standing bug where LookAt inadvertently flipped the handed-ness of the coordinate system.
+You may find that scene files
+that use LookAt now render flipped images or otherwise have problems with the camera positioning.
 Add "Scale -1 1 1" to the top of any scene description files with this problem to return to the previous camera